TransformerOptimus/SuperAGI/superagi/tools/google_calendar/README.md

 # SuperAGI - Google Calendar Toolkit

-This tool allows SuperAGI to be integrated with Google Calendar.
-With SuperAGI integrated with Google Calendar, you can now do the following:
+Introducing the Google Calendar Toolkit, a powerful integration for SuperAGI.
+With the Gogole Calendar toolkit, you gain the ability to do the following:

 1. **Create Calendar Events**
 2. **List your Calendar Events**